muldis/Muldis_Object_Notation/spec/MUON_Feature_Comparison.md

 JSON version more verbose.
 But for simpler cases where that extra meaning is not needed, JSON and MUON should be about equal in verbosity.

+MUON and JSON are equal in expressivity regarding the special "null"/etc value, as each provides a literal for it that is a distinct value from booleans and numbers and strings and anything else.

 MUON and JSON are equal in expressivity regarding logical boolean values, as each provides distinct *false* and *true* literals that are distinct values from numbers and strings and anything else.